dimstim/dimstim/README.md

 stimuli with high temporal precision.
 It relies heavily on the [VisionEgg](http://visionegg.org) library.

-Much of the behaviour and many of the features are based on Display, a DOS-based (Fortran) stimulus program that [Nicholas Swindale](http://swindale.ecc.ubc.ca) developed.
+Much of the behaviour and many of the features are based on "Display", a DOS-based (Fortran) stimulus program that [Nicholas Swindale](http://swindale.ecc.ubc.ca) developed.
 Keith Godfrey wrote the `DT.c` extension for interfacing with Data Translations digital output boards.
 Tim Blanche developed the companion acquisition software "Surf", and much of the functionality of